• Skip to main content

 • Ammonia is an example of a weak alkali.
 It is only partly ionised in water, which means the ionisation of ammonia in water is incomplete.
 Only a small amount of ammonia molecules are ionised in water to produce ammonium ions and hydroxide ions.

-How can we measure the strength of acids and alkalis 8
+The scale measures the strength of acids and bases

 • Examples of strong and weak alkalis are shown in Table.